Michael M. Awad, MD, PhD, FACS

 Karen Johnson, MA

-Karen Johnson has a master's degree in organizational management, more than 20 years of experience as a U.S. Air Force medic and over 5 years of experience in simulation.
+Karen Johnson has a Master’s Degree in Organizational Lanagement, more than 20 years of experience as a U.S. Air Force medic and over 7 years of experience in simulation.
 In 2014, she completed the Healthcare Modeling and Simulation Certification with the Naval Postgraduate School.
 Karen has twice published articles on trauma simulation.
 In addition, she made presentations on topics at the International Meeting of Simulation in Healthcare (IMSH) in both 2015 and 2016.
 Karen’s passion is the significance of teamwork as it relates to healthcare simulation.

 Angie received her Certified Surgical Technologist diploma in July 2007.
 She has 10 years experience in the OR with a focus in colorectal, GYN oncology, MIS, robotics, trauma and urology.
 She joined WISE in 2011 to expand her role in medical student and resident education.